I’m probably the only beauty blogger in the entire blogosphere who has never written a post about her skincare routine.

 I’ll keep using my facial moisturizers on my eye area.
 They work a charm.

 Related: Do You Really Need An Eye Cream?

 I’m a huge fan of the Olay Total Effects line.
 It’s one of the few that has niacinamide, an anti-aging superstar that treats dehydration, wrinkles, sallowness, dark spots, acne, and irritations.
 It does it all and without irritating skin!

-In the morning, I use the Total Effects moisturizer.
-At night, I use a retinol cream.
+A few nights a week, I’ll also use a retinol cream.
 Retinol is another skincare hero: it accelerates cellular turnover and boosts the production of collagen, which help reduce wrinkles.
 At the moment, I get retinol from Skinceuticals Retinol 0.5.

-It’s very powerful, so if you’ve never used retinol before, skip this and get yourself something with a smaller dose.
+This is advanced stuff, so if you’ve never used retinol before, skip this and get yourself something with a smaller dose.
 Also, at the beginning, don’t use it just after glycolic acid or vitamin C. All these ingredients are very powerful and may irritate skin, so it’s best to use them on alternate days when you’re just getting started.

 By the way, if I’m testing a new night-time moisturizer, I’ll get my retinol from a serum.
 One of my favourites is Paula’s Choice Resist Intensive Wrinkle-Repair Retinol Serum.
 Retinol is not optional, if you’re serious about anti-aging (unless you have sensitive skin that can’t tolerate it at all).

 Related: What’s Strength Of Retinol Should You Use?